sahilrajput03/sahilrajput03.github.io/Git_and_GitHub.md

 $ hub create
 ```

+Note: Above command will just create the desired repository, but will not upload anything to any branch.
+You need to do it for the first time while specifying the default upstream remote.

 ```bash
 $ git push -u origin master #you need to do it manually, and now onwards you can do just git push.
 ```